National Black History Month

-Black History Month has received official recognition in Canada and the United States, however, it is now spreading across the world, with the UK, Ireland, and the Netherlands getting involved.
-With that in mind, we are going to reveal more about observing this month and the history that is behind it.
+National Black History Month has received official recognition in Canada and the United States, however, it is now spreading across the world, with the UK, Ireland, and the Netherlands getting involved.
+With that in mind, it is now time to reveal more about observing this month and the unique history that is behind it.

-Black History Month started as a method of remembrance with regard to the vital events and people in the history of the African diaspora.
+National Black History Month started as a method of remembrance with regard to the vital events and people in the history of the African diaspora.
 Today, it is an important month of both remembrance, recognition, and education.
-We look at the incredible figures in Black History, as well as raising awareness about the issues that are still present in society in terms of racism and the rights that Black people have.
-Education is at the core of Black History Month, and it is a great opportunity for people from all walks of life to broaden their horizons and expand their understanding.
+It is a time for people of any color to look at the incredible figures in Black History, as well as raising awareness about the issues that are still present in society in terms of racism and the rights that black people are affected by.
+Education is at the core of National Black History Month, and it is a great opportunity for people from all walks of life to broaden their horizons and expand their understanding.

-It was not until 1970 that Black History Month as we know it today was created.
-It was first proposed in 1969 at the Kent State University in America by the Black United Students and black educators.
-The first celebration took place the following year, and in six years’ time, it was being celebrated across the entire country.
-This happened when Gerald Ford, who was President at the time, recognized Black History Month during the United States Bicentennial.
+Even though the idea was formed around 50 years earlier, it was not until 1970 that National Black History Month as it is known today was created.
+It was first proposed in 1969 at Kent State University in Ohio, USA by the Black United Students and black educators.
+The first celebration took place the following year and, in six years’ time, it was being celebrated across the entire country.
+This happened when Gerald Ford, who was President at the time, recognized National Black History Month during the United States Bicentennial celebration.